 Madrid, the vibrant capital of Spain, has become the place to be in Europe.
-The place to be for quality of life, but also for real estate.
-To help you get to know it better, the experts at Terreta Spain have put together this comprehensive guide to Madrid's neighborhoods.
+The place to be for its quality of life, and for real estate as well.
+To help you get to know it better, the experts at Terreta Spain have prepared this comprehensive guide to the neighborhoods of the beautiful Spanish city.

 Centro

-The Centro district, which encompasses the emblematic Sol, Gran Vía and Malasaña zones, is the historic heart of Madrid.
+The Centro district, which encompasses the emblematic areas of Sol, Gran Vía and Malasaña, is the historical heart of Madrid.

-Stores and restaurants line the sidewalks of Sol and Gran Vía.
-Malasaña, on the other hand, is renowned for its alternative, bohemian atmosphere.
-Home to numerous trendy bars, cafés and vintage boutiques, it's the city's hipster corner and the epicenter of Madrid's nightlife.
+Shops and restaurants line the sidewalks of Sol and Gran Vía.
+Malasaña, on the other hand, is an area known for its alternative and bohemian atmosphere.
+The district is home to many trendy bars and cafes, vintage boutiques; it is the hipster corner of the city and the epicenter of Madrid's nightlife.

-The Centro district offers an immersion in Spanish history and culture, a journey between the opulent Royal Palace and Madrid's most underground bars.
+The Centro district offers an immersion into Spanish history and culture, a journey between the opulent Royal Palace and the most underground bars in Madrid.

 - Puerta del Sol and its statue of the bear and the strawberry tree